-If you’re days out from your session and find yourself hovering above the send button, debating on shooting me a what-do-I-wear? email, you’re not alone.
-The uncertainty of what to wear is very common.
-You’re wondering what colors will look best, curious what outfits will complement your chosen location, questioning if certain fabrics will become a magnet for dog hair, and second-guessing your footwear.
+If you’re days out from your session and find yourself in your email, mouse hovering above the send button, debating on shooting me a what-do-I-wear? email, you’re not alone.
+Uncertainty about what to wear is very common.
+You may be wondering what colors will look best, curious about what outfits will complement your chosen location, questioning if certain fabrics will become a magnet for dog hair, and second-guessing your footwear as you rummage through 59 pairs of shoes stashed beneath your bed.

 The first is your session guide, which is mailed home in your client welcome package and emailed to you early on in the planning process.
 In addition to covering important details, such as session day tips and answers to my most frequently asked questions, this guide includes a section devoted entirely to what to wear.
 Whether you’re trying to narrow down clothing based on the vibe you desire, looking at layering, or perplexed by picking a palette for the whole family, reviewing this is a great place to start.